Selma Diamond: Career

+In 1953, she wrote for Milton Berle's TV show.
 In 1960, she released a comedy album based on her humorous conversational style, Selma Diamond Talks...and Talks and Talks and Talks...
 (Carleton LPX 5001).
 In 1970, she wrote the book Nose Jobs for Peace, published by Prentice-Hall (ISBN 9780136238270).

 By the 1960s and 1970s, Diamond was familiar as a frequent guest on The Jack Paar Show and The Tonight Show Starring Johnny Carson, and she made numerous film appearances, including Stanley Kramer's comedy It's a Mad, Mad, Mad, Mad World (as the unseen telephone voice of Spencer Tracy's wife, Ginger Culpepper), Bang the Drum Slowly (as hotel switchboard operator Tootsie), and All of Me (as Margo).
 In 1982, she appeared in My Favorite Year with a memorable small role as wardrobe mistress for King Kaiser's Comedy Calvalcade, a fictional show which clearly echoed the time and venue of her work for Sid Caesar.
 She was also a semi-regular for four seasons of the Ted Knight comedy series Too Close For Comfort.

 In addition to her writing, Diamond performed as an actress, making her debut in a summer touring version of Bye, Bye Birdie.
 Her other work in summer stock productions included Come Blow Your Horn and Barefoot in the Park.
-On television, she portrayed Selma Hacker on Night Court in 1984 and 1985 for which she received her second Emmy nomination, and she portrayed Mildred on Too Close for Comfort.
-Films in which she appeared included All of Me, Bang the Drum Slowly, It's a Mad, Mad, Mad, Mad World, and My Favorite Year.
+On television, she portrayed Selma Hacker on Night Court in 1984 and 1985 for which she received her second Emmy nomination.

 Death

-Diamond died of lung cancer on May 13, 1985, at Cedars-Sinai Medical Center in Los Angeles, aged 64.
+Diamond died of lung cancer on May 13, 1985, at Cedars-Sinai Medical Center in Los Angeles, aged 64, with no known family members.

 She was buried in Hillside Memorial Park in Culver City, Los Angeles County, California.